AdobeDocs/express-add-ons-docs/src/pages/references/addonsdk/app-devFlags.md

 # AddOnSdk.app.devFlags
-Represents flags which can be used to simulate certain behavior during development.
+This object contains flags which can be used to simulate certain behavior during development.

 <InlineAlert slots="text" variant="warning"/>

-This API can only be used during development.
+`AddOnSdk.app.devFlags` are provided for testing purposes only, and thus can only be used during the development phase.

 ## Methods